 By Ambar Warrick and Sruthi Shankar

-A Reuters poll of 18 strategists predicted strong earnings will keep European stocks around current record levels for the rest of 2021, while worries related to U.S. monetary policy tightening, the German election and a Chinese regulatory crackdown will cap gains.
+Analysts expect European stocks to hold around current record levels for the rest of 2021, supported by stellar earnings, while worries around U.S. monetary policy tightening, German elections and a Chinese regulatory crackdown will cap gains.

 Among stocks, Dutch technology investor Prosus NV rose 6.4% after it said it had agreed to buy Indian payments platform BillDesk for $4.7 billion.